MSc Electromagnetics, Fusion and Space Engineering

 - Microwave Engineering

 The programme is set in an international environment, with students from an extensive number of nationalities.
 World-renowned professors teach all the courses in English.
-The variety of pedagogical methods offers plentiful opportunities to develop group communication skills and gain experience in working on mixed teams.
+The variety of pedagogical methods offers opportunities to develop group communication skills and gain experience working on mixed teams.
 The research and industrialisation in the fields of communications, space and fusion is developed in international environments.
 KTH internationally leads several projects in space missions within NASA and the European Space Agency (ESA), and the fusion reactor at ITER (International Thermonuclear Experimental Reactor).

 Participate in the research

 There are plenty of opportunities to participate in the research and project work at the departments hosting the programme (such as space and plasma physics, electromagnetic engineering and fusion plasma physics).
 For example, these departments have individual project courses corresponding to eight weeks of work in non-scheduled time that can be transferred into conventional course credits.